Labile blood products

 Indications

-In cases of massive haemorrhage, cryoprecipitate can be used to compensate for fibrinogen loss.
+In cases of massive hemorrhage, cryoprecipitate can be used to compensate for fibrinogen loss.
 For isolated coagulation factor deficiencies, if commercial concentrates are not available, this component can be used to treat:

 Contraindications